You've probably landed here because you want to know more about the online Soft Skills workshops... You are in the right place!

 The skills most interviewers are looking for i.e. effective communication, interpersonal skills, self-awareness, time-management and more.
 Attendees will learn how to demonstrate these skills on a day-to-day basis which will prepare them to get through tough interviews.

 How much will it cost?

 The total fee for the 3 days will be £75.
-We currently have a few early bird tickets at £60 - this category of tickets was sold out for our last workshop.
+We currently have some early bird tickets at £60 - in our experience these will be sold out soon.

-We also have a few places sponsored by the National Lottery Community Fund for teens from BAME communities with limited means.
+We also have a few places sponsored by the National Lottery Community Fund for UK resident teens of BAME origin with limited means.
 If you are interested in a funded place, you can apply here.